(Gah, formatting. The lines are not how I wrote them, and I don’t really know how to make WordPress behave)

 They don’t believe in things that are in the way.

-They don’t believe in things that can slow them down.
+They don’t believe in things that the news can’t move out of their way.

 They just decide like that.